South Australian Consolidated Acts

 (b) make different provisions according to the matters or circumstances to which they are expressed to apply;

-(d) provide that a matter or thing is to be determined according to the discretion of the Authority or another administering agency.
+(d) provide that a matter or thing is to be determined according to the discretion of the Authority, another administering agency, an authorised officer or a prescribed person or body.